U Of T Creative Writing

 U of T's undergraduate offerings provide a strong foundation in creative writing, allowing students to explore various genres and develop their individual styles.
 While a dedicated "Creative Writing" major isn't explicitly available, aspiring writers can integrate creative writing into their studies in several ways:

 • English Specialist/Major with a Creative Writing Focus: This popular route allows students to combine a comprehensive study of English literature with dedicated creative writing courses.
-Students can tailor their course selection to emphasize their preferred genre, whether it's fiction, poetry, or creative non-fiction.
+Students can tailor their course selection to stress their preferred genre, whether it's fiction, poetry, or creative non-fiction.
 This provides a strong balance of theoretical understanding and practical application.

 • Other Disciplines with Creative Writing Electives: The flexibility of U of T's curriculum allows students in various disciplines, from history to philosophy, to supplement their studies with creative writing courses.
 This interdisciplinary approach can enrich their writing with unique perspectives and broaden their creative horizons.